siliconninja/TotalSchoolDays/wiki/API_Documentation.md

   i.
 Authentication can be used so only certain people can access the data; however, since this information is not confidential, it is publicly available.

-2. The data is requested by the client (the person browsing the website)
+2. The data is requested by the client (usually the person browsing the website, or anything that sends an HTTP GET request to it)

   i.
-The collected data from the JSON file is requested in JavaScript/JQuery and stored temporarily in memory on the computer (here's where the minimal part comes in)
+The collected data from the JSON file is requested in JavaScript/JQuery and stored temporarily in memory in the web browser

 3. Using JavaScript or another website scripting language, the local data is manipulated, updated, and finally shown to the user.